Topologies and Components for Mobility

 The new services that support mobility are as follows:

 Microsoft Lync Server 2010 Mobility Service This new service supports Lync 2010 functionality, such as instant messaging (IM), presence, and contacts, on mobile devices.
-The Mobility Service is installed on every Front End Server in each pool that is to support Lync functionality on mobile devices.

 Note: For a complete list of supported Lync features on mobile devices, see Mobile Client Comparison Tables.